alexbfree/thesis/src/chapter-7.md

 [^15]: To avoid overly cumbersome wording, subsequent sections will drop the 'Data' prefix from 'Data Ecosystem Awareness & Understanding' and 'Data Ecosystem Negotiability'.

-As [Figure 7.2](#figure-7.2) shows, the need for data to be understandable, visible and useable applies to all types of data, whether that data is interpretable as _life information_ (information within the data, that says something about the individual) or _ecosystem information_ (information _about_ the data, where it is held and how it is used).
-These two types of information will collectively be referred to as **human information**.
-These terms are used in subsequent sections.
+As [Figure 7.2](#figure-7.2) shows, the need for data to be understandable, visible and useable applies to all types of data, whether it is interpretable as _life information_ or _ecosystem information_.

 Better Human Data Relations as a Recursive Public{#7.8}
 -------------------------------------------------